 2. There will be a two-year participation period.

 3. Contributions made in Japan are subject to the regular contributions limitations of Japanese corporate tax law.
-The contribution cannot be handled as a “Shitei Kifukin” under Japanese law but are deductible as “Ippan Kifukin” under the Japanese corporate tax law.
+The contributions cannot be handled as a “Shitei Kifukin” under Japanese law but are deductible as “Ippan Kifukin” under the Japanese corporate tax law.